July 1, 2025

 Prepping your application

-Before we talk about how to write a film proposal for grants, let’s start with the obvious.
-The pre-production of pre-production—prepping your application.
+Before we dive into how to write a film proposal for grants, let's tackle something crucial: the groundwork you need to lay before you even start writing your application.

-1. Make a list of all the grants that apply to you, get ready to apply to all of them, and organize everything
+Make a list of all the grants that apply to you

 You miss all the shots you don’t take.
 But you also need to take a lot of shots.
 Again, film grants are competitive, so your best bet is to find several that fit with the scope, genre, and values of your project.